 Lesson #3.
 Be an advocate.
 Get to know your parent’s physicians, and make sure they know you’re looking out for your parent’s interests.
 The best time to start laying the groundwork for all of this is while your parent is still able to make decisions on his own.
 I started going to doctors visits with my parents several years before Mom died.
 By the time Dad was on his own the doctors all knew me, and they knew I was doing my best to take care of Dad.
 Dad wouldn’t always hear what the doctor was saying, and he wouldn’t always ask questions.
 He definitely wouldn’t remember what the doctor said.
 I was there as his advocate to fill out paperwork, to take notes, to ask questions, and to explain it all to Dad on the trip home.
 I was also there to make sure the doctor’s office had correct information on Dad’s chart.
 Before each appointment I printed a list of Dad’s current medications, including dosages and which doctor prescribed each one, and gave it to the nurse who was updating Dad’s chart.
 In spite my best efforts, the information was never correct in his chart after the office transitioned to electronic record keeping.
 I made a point of checking each time – even if there were no changes from the previous visit – and it was never, ever correct.
 Not one single time.
 If Dad didn’t have an advocate, the errors would have gone unchecked.

 Lesson #4.
 In case of emergency.
 As I mentioned above, I printed a list of Dad’s meds for each doctor’s appointment.
 In fact, the paper included everything I would need in case of emergency: Dad’s full name, his birth date, his insurance providers, his medical history/allergies, his list of meds, his list of doctors (including phone # and specialty), his health care POA & contact information – including where the document was on file, and whether he had a living will.
 I would update this list regularly and put the date at the top, and then print it on a half sheet of paper.
 I carried a copy in my purse.
 My husband kept a copy in his wallet.
-I gave a copy to my brother when Dad would stay with him.
+I gave a copy to my brother whenever Dad would stay with him.
 I also carried a copy of Dad’s health care POA in my car in case he was admitted to a new facility.
 It made emergencies much less stressful to have everything at hand.

 Lesson #5.
 Be respectful, especially when you don’t want to.
 It’s important that you don’t boss your parent around as if he is an idiot.
 No matter what’s going on in your household, your parent is still a person who needs to feel like he’s loved and respected.
 It was hard to remember that sometimes, especially when Dad’s dementia led to an inability to track the passage of time.
 He moved at his own pace, and we were always running late.
 Instead of getting upset with Dad for something he couldn’t control, I had to learn to start getting him ready earlier if I wanted to be on time.

 Lesson #6.
 Be honest, even when you don’t want to.
 I remember sitting next to Dad on the couch and ripping off the bandage of his life.
 He’d been with us for about ten months by that point.
 In one conversation I had to tell him that the doctors said he couldn’t drive any more, that he wouldn’t ever be moving back home, and that it was time to put his house on the market.
 To be perfectly honest, I think the conversation was harder on me than it was on him.
 We talked about his two cars, and he said he wanted to give one away and sell the other one.
-We talked about the house, and he suggested a realtor he trusted.
+We talked about his house, and he suggested a realtor he trusted.
 I told him that we were happy to have him stay with us.
 I think he was relieved that he wouldn’t have to be alone again.
 Our honest conversation allowed him to help make the decisions we needed to make.
 By being honest with him, I showed him respect.

 Lesson #7.
 Monitor the danger zone.
 The most dangerous room in the house for an older adult is the bathroom, and a baby monitor in the bathroom is invaluable.
 With the baby monitor we could hear Dad when he got up at night.
 It’s also the room where he occasionally fell and needed help immediately.
 Be sure to let your parent know the monitor is there — in case they ever need to call for help.